Coworking Canada Unconference

 Coworking Canada is where the future of work meets the power of community.

-On October 1st, we will tour some of the best coworking and collaborative spaces across Toronto, sharing our unique experience and practices to help build, manage, and grow thriving collaborative communities.
+We also toured some of the best coworking and collaborative spaces across Toronto, sharing our unique experience and practices to help build, manage, and grow thriving collaborative communities.
+Now we’re sharing all the higlights with you – ONLINE.

 If you’re interested in: coworking, collaboration, community hubs, creative and cultural spaces, placemaking, social purpose real estate, community land trusts, communal care, coliving, co-operative models, distributed and remote work, entrepreneurship, community-led economic development, supporting local businesses, systems change, the future of work, building partnerships and alliances, making great change and meaningful connections – the Coworking Canada Unconference is for you.
-Join us in Toronto, September 29-30th, 2025.
+Join us ONLINE, on October 29th, 2025.

 EST. 2012